brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 3:15pm - 4:00pm: Brainstormed possible ways to organize trip details and tables into separate components.

+#### Tuesday, 5/14/24

+* 9:00am - 10:30am: Refactored trip details tables into separate components and imported into their main component.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.